Adam Revo

 The Adam Revo was a city car made by Adam Motor Company of Pakistan.
 It was the first car to be designed and assembled in Pakistan and was launched in 2005.
-The car was fitted with Chinese-made engines of Wuling Motors.
+The car was fitted with Chinese-originated engines that were supplied by Wuling Motors.

-The name "REVO" was derived from the word revolution, which it was supposed to make.
+The name "REVO" was derived from the word revolution, which was what the car was supposed to make.
 However, production stopped by September 2006 due to unavailability of funds and lack of government support.
 Only 600 cars were sold.

 There were two variants available, equipped with two different Chinese made engines; the Revo 80 (0.8L) and Revo 105 (1.05L).

 The Revo was envisaged to be between 10% and 15% cheaper than other local competitors, mainly the Mehran 800, which dominates Pakistan's automobile industry.